-The Department of Statistics at GW was founded in 1935 and was the first statistics department in a College of Arts and Sciences in the U.S. The department has played a leading role in statistical education, research, and applications and many outstanding statisticians have served as department chair, including Dr. Frank Weida, Dr. Solomon Kullback, Dr. Jerome Cornfield, and Dr. Samuel Greenhouse.
-Graduates of the department go on to hold high positions in the government, the private sector, and academia.
-The department continues to produce high quality research in both theoretical and applied areas of statistics and probability.
+Founded in 1935, GW's Department of Statistics was the first statistics department in a College of Arts and Sciences in the United States.
+We play a leading role in statistical education, research and applications, and many outstanding statisticians have served as department chair, including Dr. Frank Weida, Dr. Solomon Kullback, Dr. Jerome Cornfield and Dr. Samuel Greenhouse.
+Graduates go on to hold high positions in the government, the private sector and academia.
+We continually produce high quality research in both theoretical and applied areas of statistics and probability.

-The Department of Statistics is located in the heart of the nation’s capital and offers unique cultural, educational, and professional opportunities.
-Many major government agencies and private companies surround GW and employ a vast number of statisticians who generate remarkable statistical activities and opportunities.
-The department is well-connected to many highly experienced statisticians within the government and the private sector; several of whom teach courses at GW and bring valuable practical experience into the classroom.
-Our faculty members are also engaged in collaborative research with government statisticians.
-In addition, the nearby Washington Statistical Society offers numerous activities which provide excellent opportunities to learn about the field and meet distinguished statisticians.
+Our location in the heart of D.C. brings unique opportunities.
+Many major government agencies and private companies surround GW and employ a vast number of statisticians who generate remarkable projects.
+Many acclaimed statisticians within the federal and the private sector are connected to our department; several of whom teach courses at GW and bring valuable practical experience into the classroom.
+Our faculty also engages in collaborative research with government statisticians.
+The nearby Washington Statistical Society provides numerous additional activities for students to learn about the field and meet distinguished statisticians.

 Professor Diana L. Lipscomb is the Interim Chair of the Department of Statistics.
 She specializes in the systematics and evolution of unicellular eukaryotes, or protists.
 Learn more.

 Rome Hall 801 22nd St NW Room 553 Washington, DC, 20052 Phone: 202-994-6356 | Fax: 202-994-6917